Kraust/diskodi/README.md

-# diskodi - Kodi Scrobler for Discord
+# diskodi - Kodi Scrobbler for Discord

 This is a small app for creating a relay between Kodi (through RPC) and Discord (Through the Rich Presence API / RPC)